borisdj/CsCodeGenerator/README.md

 ## CodeGenerator
 This is a small .NET library that enables easy C# code generation based on Classes and its elements.
-It has ability to create `ClassModels` and write it to .cs files.
+It has ability to create `ClassModels` (POCO object generator) and Methods and write it to .cs files.
 Can specify their Members (`Constructor`, `Field`, `Property`, `Method`) including `Attributes` and `Parameters`.
 Defining `namespace` and `using` Directives is supported as well.
 Library can also generate `Enums` and `Interfaces`, and create `NestedClasses` inside parent class.